Emanuele98/VOI_BLE_comms/README.md

       - If timer expires, it disconnects to allow other CRU to undergo the localization process.
 6. Charging is then initiated and the CTU moves to 'Power Transfer State';
 7. The CTU then keeps reading the CRU Dynamic parameter at least every 250ms;
-8. Keeps running until the CRU detects a system error or completes charging, so it sends a CRU Alert notifications to the CTU;
+8. Keeps running until the CRU detects an Alert or completes charging, so it sends a CRU Alert notifications to the CTU;
-9. The CTU takes care of the Alert, going to 'Latching fault state' (system error) or back to 'Power save state' (charge complete).
+9. The CTU takes care of the Alert, going to 'Remote fault' state or back to 'Power save state' (charge complete).
-10. The CTU eventually also go to 'Local fault state' if an alert is transmitted from any A-CTU.
+10. The CTU eventually also go to 'Local fault' state if an alert is transmitted from any CRU.

 -------------------------------------------------